How Do You Spell Color Grey

 While the gray/grey divide remains largely consistent with American and British English conventions, there are some interesting trends and nuances to consider.
 In the digital age, where communication transcends geographical boundaries, language is becoming increasingly fluid and influenced by global trends.

 Data from sources like Google Trends show that searches for both "gray" and "grey" remain consistently high, reflecting the ongoing usage of both spellings worldwide.
-However, when analyzing search trends by region, it's clear that "gray" dominates in the United States, while "grey" is more prevalent in the United Kingdom and other Commonwealth countries.
+Even so, when analyzing search trends by region, it's clear that "gray" dominates in the United States, while "grey" is more prevalent in the United Kingdom and other Commonwealth countries.

 Popular opinion, as expressed on social media and online forums, generally reflects the acceptance of both spellings as correct, with acknowledgment of the regional differences.
 Many people are aware that "gray" is American English and "grey" is British English, and they adjust their spelling accordingly based on their audience or context.